gdub01/mwr-boilerplate/README.md

 ```
 git clone git@github.com:gdub01/mwr-boilerplate.git
+npm install
-npm installcreate a settings folder with devel.json, prod.json and stage.json with your social auth and aws s3 keys.
+create a settings folder with devel.json, prod.json and stage.json with your social auth and aws s3 keys. (copy/paste the sample below and add your client ids/keys where appropriate)
-type './dev' in your console to start it up.
+type 'node dev.js' in your console to start it up.
 definitely look at this: https://github.com/jedwards1211/meteor-webpack-react to see what's going on and how to deploy (it's pretty fun and painless.
 Meteor is launching their own hosting service, galaxy, soon too and you'll be able to deploy it there.)
 ```